 Half-Empowered CISOs Charged for Cost

-According to the report, 46% of the US-based data breach survey respondents, Chief Information Security Officers (CISOs) are the ones blamed for the security breach.
-Another 27% of the respondents justify the blame on CISO/CSO as they are the security policy and technology decision-maker.
+According to the report, 46% of the US-based data breach survey respondents, Chief Information Security Officers (CISOs), are blamed for the security breach.
+Another 27% of the respondents justify the blame on CISO/CSO as they are the security policy and technology decision-makers.
 The mansplainers don’t agree a typical CISO saves up to $145,000 versus the average cost of a breach.

 Work-from-Home (WFH) the New Vulnerability

-During the pandemic or even far into the future when the current adjustment to WFH will be business as usual, a lack of a controlled data security environment will reason a 70% hike in data breach costs over and above the estimation of the 2020 Cost of a Data Breach Report.
+During the pandemic or even far into the future, when the current adjustment to WFH will be business as usual, a lack of a controlled data security environment will reason a 70% hike in data breach costs over and above the estimated 2020 Cost of a Data Breach Report.

 Cyber Insurance Settlers Cost Half the Damage

-While the report underlines the value of organizations that have cyber insurance costing $200,000 less to global avg $3.86 million, it brings to the attention how the insured organizations pay 51% of the recovery amount to third-party consultants in fees and legal services.
+While the report underlines the value of organizations with cyber insurance costing $200,000 less to the global avg $3.86 million, it brings to attention how the insured organizations pay 51% of the recovery amount to third-party consultants in fees and legal services.
 So, 36% of organizations use claim amounts for victim restitution costs, and only 10% of the claims cover the cost of ransomware or extortion.